Technology Education Collaborative (TEC)

 The TEC Article Club

-Publication: NOEMA
+Publication: Wired

-Long and Ugly Link:
+Long and Ugly Link: https://www.wired.com/story/openworm-worm-simulator-biology-code/

 Help TEC keep producing great events and content!